-From 12th October, the Scottish Government Self Isolation Support Grants (SISGs) are available to people on a low income who are experiencing financial hardship through being asked to self-isolate.
+Scottish Government Self Isolation Support Grants (SISGs) are available to people on a low income who are experiencing financial hardship through being advised to stay at home.

-Grants are paid per eligible person, not per household, therefore a couple who both meet the eligibility criteria for a grant will be paid £500 each.
+Grants are paid per eligible person, not per household, therefore a couple who both meet the eligibility criteria for a grant will be paid individually.

 When a grant cannot be paid

 - without a positive PCR test.
 For example, you would not qualify if you feel that you have symptoms and haven't been tested.
 If you are staying at home under any other circumstances and you are struggling financially then you should apply for a Crisis Grant through the Scottish Welfare Fund.

 - If you are not employed or self-employed.